Colorado Court Records

 How to Fight a Traffic Ticket in Colorado

 In Colorado, a traffic ticket is a citation or summons issued by patrol officers to traffic law violators.
 It states the charges, the violated statutes, the penalties, and the deadlines for compliance.
 According to Colorado Traffic laws, traffic violations are stratified into petty offenses, misdemeanors, and felonies.
 While milder violations lead to citations, major violations attract summons.
-Citations require offenders to pay the fine indicated on the ticket, while offenders who receive a court summons must make a court appearance.
+Citations require offenders to pay the fine indicated on the ticket, while offenders who receive a court summons are usually required to make a court appearance.

-Violators who receive a ticket person must sign the document to demonstrate compliance with the state’s traffic laws.
-Failure to sign and collect it may lead to getting arrested and placed in custody.
-Also, any attempt to resist the officer’s orders may lead to additional penalties.
+Violators who receive a ticket may be required to sign the document to demonstrate compliance with the state’s traffic laws.
+Failure to sign and collect the document may result in apprehension and detention.
+Also, any attempt to resist the officer’s orders may result in additional penalties.

 Along with the citation/summons forms, violators receive a penalty assessment notice.
-Recipients must enter a plea on the form.
-A guilty plea automatically provides the option of posting bail in minor offenses, while a not guilty plea means the receiver must appear at the applicable county or municipal court.
+Recipients are expected to enter a plea on the form.
+A guilty plea typically offers the recipient the option of posting bail in minor offenses, while a not guilty plea means the receiver is expected to appear at the applicable county or municipal court.

 - The name of the person involved in the record, unless said person is a juvenile